 It can take anywhere from several months or even up to several years to sell a dental practice.
 Some factors that determine how long it takes to sell a practice include its condition, location, price, and the number of dental operatories.
 The more desirable the practice, the faster it will sell.

 Dental practices sell fastest when sellers start early, set realistic expectations about the value of their practice, and keep all equipment and facilities up to date.
-The best way for you sell a dental practice quickly is to contact a dental practice transition advisor.
+The best way for you sell a dental practice quickly is to contact a dental practice transition advisor — experienced in all kind of sales, including mergers and acquisitions.

 How much you can sell a dental practice for depends significantly on the valuation method used and the current market.
 Selling prices are also influenced by the number of dental operatories, as well as the location and condition of the building and equipment.